product-noob/product-noob.github.io/_posts/2021-07-23-Cracking System Design Interview.md

 5.  **Tracking and Success Metric:** This is often missed during an interview since around reaching this part of the interview you have already invested ~30 mins and want to end it.
 But this is a good identifier of your product+business sense in the aspect that if you know what success metrics would look like and what all would you want to track and monitor.

 💡 **Disclaimer:** I tend not to follow any set structure in interviews and prefer solving free hand, it’s something which has worked the best for me : to each his own.
-However there having a broad sense of what all you should cover helps in ensuring you cover all scenarios.
+However, having a broad sense of what all you should cover helps in ensuring you cover all scenarios.

 **Tools to use:** I personally use **[LucidChart](https://lucid.app/documents#/dashboard)** for drawing the designs during the interviews, some other tools like [draw.io](http://draw.io) and [excalidraw.com](http://excalidraw.com) are decent as well.